 So while we at HealFast believe you are beautiful just the way you are; if you are considering plastic surgery, we hope enjoyed this blog post and it helps you prepare for surgery and your recovery.
-If you have any questions or additional topics you want covered, feel free to subscribe and be sure to follow us on Facebook and Twitter.
+If you have any questions or additional topics you want to be covered, feel free to subscribe, and be sure to follow us on Facebook and Twitter.

 General Disclaimer: All information here is for educational purposes only and is not meant to cure, heal, diagnose nor treat.
 This information must not be used as a replacement for medical advice, nor can the writer take any responsibility for anyone using the information instead of consulting a healthcare professional.
 All serious disease needs a physician.